semaphoreci/docs/docs/examples/using-docker-compose-in-ci.md

   - [Demo Docker Compose-based project on GitHub](https://github.com/semaphoreci-demos/semaphore-demo-python-flask)

-The demo consists of a simple task manager composed of two containers: the web application built with Python Flask and a MongoDB database.
+The demo consists of a simple task manager composed of two containers: a web application built with Python Flask and a MongoDB database.

 ### Overview of the pipeline

 The pipeline performs the following tasks:

-- Build a Docker image with the app and dependencies.
+- Build a Docker image with an app and dependencies.
 - Tag the image and push it to Docker Hub.
 - Start the app and database containers.
 - Run tests on the live app.